sorin-ionescu/prezto/modules/node/README.md

 Provides utility functions for [Node.js][1], loads the Node Version Manager, and enables [_npm_][2] completion.

+This module must be loaded _before_ the _`completion`_ module so that the provided completion definitions are loaded.

 ## nodenv

 [_nodenv_][5] does one thing well - it is concerned solely with switching